 Extraction method: Steam distilled

-Mind: Can help to clear the mind and soothe stress and anxiety.
+Mind: This can help to clear the mind and soothe stress and anxiety.

 Allergens Listing: Geraniol, Farnesol, Linalool, Citronellol, d-limonene